RajeswariHaridasu/RajeswariHaridasu/README.md

 Hi 👋, I'm Rajeswari Haridasu
 Data Analyst | Power BI Developer | SQL | Python

 I’m a Data Analyst / BI professional with 4 years of experience in data analysis, automation, reporting, and business intelligence.
+Experienced in using SQL, Python, Power BI, DAX, Power Query, and Excel to transform raw data into actionable insights and interactive dashboards.

 I enjoy transforming raw data into actionable insights, interactive dashboards, and data-driven solutions using SQL, Python, Power BI, and Excel.

-🛠️ Technical Skills
+🛠️**Technical Skills**

 Data Analysis